thevpc/nuts/README.md

 ## Getting started
-You may consider browsing the Nuts official [wiki](https://github.com/thevpc/nuts/wiki) .
+You may consider browsing the Nuts official website : [https://thevpc.github.io/nuts](https://thevpc.github.io/nuts)

 ## Call for Contribution
 Nuts have lots of ways to be improved.
 Please feel free to join the journey.